filecoin-project/lotus/documentation/en/cli-lotus-miner.md

      retrieval-deals  Manage retrieval deals and related configuration data-transfers   Manage data transfers
-     dagstore         Manage the dagstore on the markets subsystem
+     dagstore         Manage the dagstore on the markets subsystem index            Manage the index provider on the markets subsystem
    NETWORK:
      net  Manage P2P Network
    RETRIEVAL: